 ABSTRACT

+This grounded theological research assesses the effects of Sakahang Lilok on the perspectives, behaviors, and theologies of urban poor Christian Filipinos on environmental stewardship.

 Sakahang Lilok is a farm in Rizal, Philippines run by Lilok Foundation and is a common retreat site for churches and ministries from Metro Manila.
 Sakahang Lilok aims to provide visitors from the city with a tranquil place to rest, while also educating them on how to better care for the land and God’s creation.

-The purpose of this research is to assess the effects of Sakahang Lilok on the perspectives, behaviors, and theologies of urban poor Christian Filipinos on environmental stewardship.

 The data for this study was collected from fifteen individuals from six different communities who previously spent time at the farm and three locals who are knowledgeable on environmental and urban poor issues in the Filipino context.
-The findings of this research will assist Lilok Foundation and other similar organizations to better understand how to teach urban poor communities about the significance and value of caring for the land.
+The findings of this research will assist Lilok Foundation and other similar organizations to better understand how to teach urban poor communities about the theological and practical significance and value of caring for the land.

 TABLE OF CONTENTS